A Most Agreeable Pastime

 (Behind The Scenes Video Courtesy of Verizon & AMC)

-Addendum (9th May 2024) : For fans of The Walking Dead-Daryl Dixon, below are 2 new videos (exclusive look and teaser) for the second season The Book of Carol, courtesy of the Walking Dead and TWD Clips on YouTube.
+Addendum (28th July 2024) : For fans of The Walking Dead-Daryl Dixon, below is a new video for the second season The Book of Carol, courtesy of One Media on YouTube.

 No comments: